We care for the protection of your account security. Here are some tips to hep you set up your account securely.

 - Jailed Users have access to files from Projects Shared With Me

-Learn more about user classes and their permissions in our User guide.
+Learn more about user groups and their permissions in our User guide.

 You can let your users perform account management tasks by granting them administration rights.
 This can be done while adding or editing a user by checking the Administrator check box.
 Users with administrative privileges have access to the Administration tab and can manage the access to your account.